The implications for the future of the infrastructure and urban development (IU) industry: scenario 3

 For the IU industry, this green reboot results in new construction production methods and innovations in materials used.
 Society also adapts to a more eco-friendly approach, with people and businesses adhering to recycling regulations and reusing as much as possible.
 The economy turns into a sharing one to diminish consumption.
 With online platforms, housing, vehicles, and workspaces are among the necessities that can be easily shared.

 While reducing consumption and going green is great for the planet’s health, it comes at a cost: a stagnating economy.

 Sustainability is the focus

 The construction of new buildings and infrastructure takes a backseat in a green world.
 Due to the sharing philosophy, lowered industrial activity, and reduced consumption, there’s a large reduction in demand for industrial, office, and commercial buildings.
-It reaches the point that any new constructions are seen as a last resort, particularly due to the prohibitively expensive nature of finding space for new builds.
-As a result, the IU industry places a focus on upgrading and refurbishing existing assets.
+It reaches the point that any new constructions are seen as a last resort, mainly due to the prohibitively expensive nature of finding space for new builds.
+As a result, the IU industry focuses on upgrading and refurbishing existing assets.

-IU players are not helped by strict environmental-based restrictions imposed by governments across the world.
-These restrictions include stringent limits on material and energy consumption, as well as also waste production.
-There are also strict requirements for the IU industry to meet in terms of asset production.
+IU players are not helped by strict environmental-based restrictions imposed by governments worldwide.
+These restrictions include stringent limits on material and energy consumption and waste production.
+There are also strict requirements for the IU industry to meet regarding asset production.
 If these assets are not resilient and up to the job of withstanding extreme weather conditions, for example, they will not receive approval.

-On top of this, both private and public investors place a primary emphasis on environmental impact when evaluating new asset proposals.
+On top of this, private and public investors primarily emphasise environmental impact when evaluating new asset proposals.
 They also focus on reusability and flexibility, which ensures the asset’s lifespan is maximised.

 New innovations = low environmental impacts